A central chapter that crystallizes all my work. In forth. Skin in the Game

 Beyond, in real life, every single bit of risk you take adds up to reduce your life expectancy.
 If you climb mountains and ride a motorcycle and hang around the mob and fly your own small plane and drink absinthe, your life expectancy is considerably reduced although not a single action will have a meaningful effect.
 This idea of repetition makes paranoia about some low probability events perfectly rational.
 But we do not need to be overly paranoid about ourselves; we need to shift some of our worries about bigger things.

-I believe that risk aversion does not exist: what we observe is, simply a residual of ergodicity.
+I believe that risk/loss aversion does not exist: what we observe is, simply a residual of ergodicity.

 Who is “You”?